javadasoodeh/CV/machine_learning_basic/LINEAR_REGRESSION.md

 - **Red Line**: This is the function **$f$** that our linear regression model produced.
 Given any square footage **$x$**, the function **$f$** will estimate the housing price.

 This function $f$ is a straight line because we're using a linear regression model with one variable (square footage).
-The mathematical representation of this line is $f(x)$ = w x + b$.
+The mathematical representation of this line is $f(x) = w x + b$.
 Here, $b$ is where the line intersects the y-axis (y-intercept), and $w$ determines the slope of the line.

 We use a linear function in this scenario as a foundation.
 It's simple, interpretable, and can serve as a building block to more complex, non-linear functions.
 The model we've discussed, where we're predicting a continuous output based on one variable using a straight line, is referred to as **linear regression with one variable**.